meltano/meltano/docs/src/docs/command-line-interface.md

 ## `upgrade`

-Upgrade Meltano to the latest version.
+Upgrade Meltano and the Meltano project to the latest version.

-This function will following process to upgrade Meltano:

-- Run `pip3 install --upgrade meltano`
-- Run the database migrations
-- Send a [SIGHUP](http://docs.gunicorn.org/en/stable/signals.html#reload-the-configuration) to the process running under the `.meltano/run/gunicorn.pid`, thus restarting the workers

 ## `version`